-Harman’s dbx announces the introduction of its AFS2 Advanced Feedback Suppression Processor (available in July 2014 at $499 MSRP), designed to completely eliminate feedback from a P.A. system.
+LAS VEGAS, Nevada – HARMAN’s dbx today announced the introduction of its AFS2 Advanced Feedback Suppression Processor, designed to completely eliminate feedback from a PA system.
 The AFS2 is ideal for bands, DJs, live sound and fixed installation applications and offers a host of upgraded features including a Wizard auto-setup function, a completely re-designed Advanced Feedback Suppression module, and a large LCD display.

-Successor to the AFS224, the AFS2 promises state-of-the-art feedback elimination and offers a one-button Wizard function that automates key setup parameters and walks the user through the configuration process.
-The AFS2 offers a full LCD display and 24 LED meters per channel for setup and monitoring. dbx states that the AFS2 can be added to a system in minutes, thanks to its easy rear panel connectivity and its optimized front panel .
+Successor to the popular AFS224, the AFS2 provides state-of-the-art feedback elimination, yet is simple to use, thanks to its one-button Wizard function that automates key setup parameters and walks the user through the configuration process.
+The AFS2 offers a full LCD display and 24 LED meters per channel for setup and monitoring.
+The AFS2 can be added to a system in minutes, thanks to its easy rear-panel connectivity and its optimized front panel .

-dbx also states that the AFS2’s all-new DSP module takes dbx Advanced Feedback Suppression (AFS) to an entirely new level.
+The AFS2’s all-new DSP module takes dbx Advanced Feedback Suppression (AFS™) to an entirely new level.
 This new module provides for faster and more focused filter sets in both fixed and live mode.
 While 10- and 12-filter feedback-elimination processors are commonplace, the dedicated processor in the AFS2 provides up to 24 programmable filters per channel with filter Qs up to 1/80 of an octave.
 This level of extreme precision, previously available only in high-end processors, enables the AFS2 to zero in on the exact frequencies needed to attenuate feedback.
 The AFS2 offers application-specific filter types including Speech and Music Low, Medium and High.

 The AFS2 offers selectable Live and Fixed (installed sound) filter modes, selectable filter lift times, live filter lift and more, all of which are available via the intuitive front panel user interface.
 The AFS2 can be used in either stereo or dual independent channel mode.
 It includes XLR and TRS inputs and outputs and a USB jack to enable firmware updates when they become available.